Boy Scout Troop 505

 Troop Policy on classes for Eagle required merit badges.
 Eagle required merit badges eared in class will only be accepted from preapproved sites.
 Currently that list is: summer camp, Morton Arboretum and the week long Environmental Science class through the Du Page County Forest Preserve.

 The Morton Arboretum - Offers interesting merit badges throughout the year.
 Currently (Fall 2009) they are offering, Forestry, Weather, Nature and Environmental Science.
 The cost is range from $30 to $60 per Scout (less if member) and is usually offered on various weekends.
-The up to date information can be found at their web site or call 630-719-2468 for registration.
+The up to date information can be found at their web site for registration.

 Fermi Labs - Offers most of the Atomic Energy Merit Badge to groups of scouts (less than 20).